lukasbestle/projectr/README.md

 ### Deployment setup

 The tool `project_deploy` takes the full path to the project and the Git revision to install.
-Obviously, this is not very useful, but easy to use in deployment hook scripts:
+Obviously, this is not very useful, but easy to use in deployment hook scripts.

+You can find example PHP implementations for GitHub and GitLab web hooks in `webhook.github.php` and `webhook.gitlab.php`, but you can also create your own:

 1. Write a script that receives web-hooks from GitHub, GitLab or similar and get the repository URL, commit SHA-1 and branch name of the event from the transmitted data.
 2. Read the file `~/.projects`, which contains the paths to all known projects and sites, and iterate through it.
 3. Open the projects `.origin` and `.branch` files.
 If they match the web-hook, run `project_deploy <path> <commit-sha1>` and you are done.

-You can find example PHP implementations for GitHub and GitLab web hooks in `webhook.github.php` and `webhook.gitlab.php`.

 ## Setup